Free Online Resources

 Digitised historic maps

-Tower Hamlets Local History and Archives holds over 2,000 maps, a small sample of which have been digitised and made available via the Layers of London website, including:
+Tower Hamlets Local History and Archives holds over 2,000 maps, a small sample of which Layers of London have digitised and made available online, including:

 - Plan of the hamlet of Ratcliff, 1846